Benjamin Peirce: Mathematics

 In number theory, he proved there is no odd perfect number with fewer than four prime factors.

 In algebra, he was notable for the study of associative algebras.
 He first introduced the terms idempotent and nilpotent in 1870 to describe elements of these algebras, and he also introduced the Peirce decomposition.

 In the philosophy of mathematics, he became known for the statement that "Mathematics is the science that draws necessary conclusions".
 Peirce's definition of mathematics was credited by his son, Charles Sanders Peirce, as helping to initiate the consequence-oriented philosophy of pragmatism.
 Like George Boole, Peirce believed that mathematics could be used to study logic.
 These ideas were further developed by his son Charles, who noted that logic also includes the study of faulty reasoning.
 In contrast, the later logicist program of Gottlob Frege and Bertrand Russell attempted to base mathematics on logic.

 Statistics

 Peirce proposed what came to be known as Peirce's Criterion for the statistical treatment of outliers, that is, of apparently extreme observations.
 His ideas were further developed by his son Charles.

 Peirce was an expert witness in the Howland will forgery trial, where he was assisted by his son Charles.
 Their analysis of the questioned signature showed that it resembled another particular handwriting example so closely that the chance of such a match occurring at random, i.e. by pure coincidence, was extremely small.

+National Academy of Sciences

+Peirce was named in the Act of Congress incorporating the National Academy of Sciences, approved March 3, 1863, and was therefore one of its charter members.
+The NAS online member directory records his election year as 1863 and lists his membership type as “Resigned,” the basis of which is unclear.